 - The Cybermen:

 - The people on Satellite Five in "The Long Game" have ports in their heads to input information and process it.
-Adam, a temporary companion, gets one himself, which is why The Doctor throws him out of the TARDIS.
+Adam, a temporary companion, gets one himself in an attempt to take detailed technical and historical data back to the "present" for personal financial gain, which is why the Doctor throws him out of the TARDIS.
 The Controller worked on the same principle, only that was her entire life.

 - "The Talons of Weng Chiang" gives us the Peking Homunculus, which is powered by the brain of a pig.
 A particularly vicious pig.